microsoft/taco-team-build/README.md

 The third party software and products are provided to you by third parties.
 You are responsible for reading and accepting the relevant license terms for all software that will be installed.
 Microsoft grants you no rights to third party software.

+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License
 Unless otherwise mentioned, the code samples are released under the MIT license.